Jaster-Master/lab73_coding_challenge/README.md

 ## Script ##

 To start the script to upload the observations of "sign_data.csv" to the backend simply start the backend and use Python to execute the script.
 The script was written in Python 3.12.4.

+## Docker ##

+It is also possible to start an instance of MariaDB, the backend and the frontend with the docker-compose file.